mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 details on this possibility.
 If the concentrator does not support Multipath QUIC, then the client creates several QUIC connections and joins them at the application layer.
 This works as illustrated in figure {{fig-join}}.
-Each messages is exchanged over a dedicated unidirectional QUIC stream.
+Each message is exchanged over a dedicated unidirectional QUIC stream.
 Their format is detailed in {{messages-format}}.
 When the client opens the first QUIC connection with the concentrator, (1) it can request a QUIC tunnel session identifier.
 (2) The concentrator replies